fstwn/malt/src/malt/imgprocessing/README.md

 ## Getting started with image processing and contour detection

+This guide explains how to get started with image processing, especially contour detection using `malt`.
+Please read the guide *carefully* and until the end.
+The last section provides some useful tips for working with Hops and the componentserver.

 ### 1. Image directories

 For convenience reasons, this directory contains a number of "magic"